Our intrepid travel writer offers his guidance on preparing for, flying to, and staying in Southern Africa when you have allergies.

 Published in 2010 and earlier For more recent reviews, click here.
 Baking at Its Best Allergic Living gives two thumbs way up for Cybele Pascal’s The Allergen-Free Baker’s Handbook.
 Pascal had all the right ingredients take on her second cookbook: an accomplished home chef, she earned her stripes in restaurant kitchens, and she lives with multiple… Read more »

 You’ve been given the list of foods to avoid and the task of reading the labels on everything in your kitchen.
 Here’s what to do.

 If you were to ask people on the street what are the most common food allergies, they would likely answer: peanuts, nuts, seafood, wheat or milk.
 But sesame?
 Probably not.
-So how did it land on Health Canada’s list of priority allergens?
-In short, in the ‘80s and ‘90s sesame became more common in breads,… Read more »
+So how did it land on the list of top allergens in both Canada and Europe?
+In short, in the 1980s and ’90s sesame became… Read more »

 Mustard has taken its place among the top foods of concern for allergies in Canada.
 Health Canada announced in September 2009 that it is adding the seed on its list of “priority allergens”, which also includes peanuts, tree nuts, sesame seeds, milk, eggs, fish, shellfish, soy, wheat and sulphites.
 Health Canada also developed criteria with… Read more »